 December 2011 - More scientific publications by Bristol MSc students

-The year 2011 has been marked by more top-level publications in international journals by former Bristol Palaeobiology Masters students.
+2011 has been marked by more top-level publications by former Bristol Palaeobiology Masters students.
 We count a further eight papers, bringing the running total, since 1996, to 91 papers.
-Highlights of 2011 include a paper in PNAS, one of the world's leading scientific journals, from Philippa Thorne, presenting her innovative work on ichthyosaur evolution.
-Other journals include such leading organs as Palaeontology, Palaeo-3, and Evolution & Development.
+Highlights of 2011 include a paper in PNAS, one of the world's leading scientific journals, from Philippa Thorne, presenting her work on ichthyosaur evolution.
+Other journals include Palaeontology, Palaeo-3, and Evolution & Development.
 The Bristol Palaeobiology and Biodiversity Research group overall published a total of 70 papers in 2011, of which the contribution by Masters students is 11 percent.
 Read more...

 May 2011 - The sea dragons bounce back

-Bristol Palaeobiology MSc student Philippa Thorne has just had her MSc thesis published in Proceedings of the National Academy of Sciences, USA, one of the world's leading science journals.
-In her work, she showed that the evolution of ichthyosaurs, important marine predators of the age of dinosaurs, was hit hard by a mass extinction event 200 million years ago.
+Bristol Palaeobiology MSc student Philippa Thorne has just had her research published in Proceedings of the National Academy of Sciences, USA, one of the world's leading scientific journals.
+She shows that the evolution of ichthyosaurs, important marine predators of the age of dinosaurs, was hit hard by a mass extinction event 200 million years ago.
 Ichthyosaurs are iconic fossils, first discovered 200 years ago by Mary Anning on the Jurassic coast of Dorset at Lyme Regis.
 The new study uses numerical methods to explore rates of evolution, diversity, and range of body morphology through the crisis.